jhalterman/typetools/README.md

 ### Features

-* Type argument resolution - Given a type to resolve arguments for and a starting point in the type hierarchy, TypeTools will walk the hierarchy, binding type arguments to parameters to provide a fully resolved set of type arguments for the target type.
+* Type argument resolution - Given a type to resolve arguments for and a starting point in the type hierarchy, TypeTools resolve type arguments using information provided by the generic superclass and superinterfaces.
 * Class resolution - Given a type, the corresponding raw class can be resolved
 * Bound resolution - Given a type, the raw class for upper bounds can be resolved